Fair GANs through model rebalancing for extremely imbalanced class distributions: Methodology

-While the Frechet inception distance (FID) is popularly used for measuring the quality of images generated, it is very sensitive to the reference dataset distribution \cite{borji2022pros}.
+\paragraph{Sample Quality Measure} The Frechet inception distance (FID) \cite{heusel2017gans} is used to measure the similarity between two data distributions.
+Indicatively, FID is calculated using the distance between the 2048-dimensional activations of sets of images of the pool-3 layer of the inception network.
+This is popularly used in measuring the quality of images generated by a GAN model.
+However, it is very sensitive to the reference dataset distribution \cite{borji2022pros}.
 This makes the metric inadequate in bias-mitigation scenarios where a representative real dataset may not be present, as in our case.
 We observed that taking the FID score between sets of real facial images from the FFHQ dataset is quite high when two sets are from different ethnic groups.
 These images are collected in similar environments and have similar image quality, however, the FID score is in the range of 12-60.
 This indicates that the metric is not just capturing the image quality; if this was the case the value would have been significantly lower.
 For reference, the FID score between two disjoint sets of images belonging to the White population is 1.76.
-We see a similar trend with the Kernel Inception Distance as discussed in the appendix \ref{sec:KID}.
+We see a similar trend with the Kernel Inception Distance (KID) as discussed in the appendix \ref{sec:KID}.

-Thus, we argue that in the case of bias mitigation, the Inception network based metrics that require a reference dataset are not a good measure of image quality when a balanced reference dataset is not present.
-To further emphasize this point, we have also taken another use-case of generative modeling for another class imbalance problem in section \ref{sec:cifar10} wherein a reference dataset is present.
+Thus, we argue that in the case of bias mitigation, the Inception network-based metrics that require a reference dataset are not a good measure of image quality when a balanced reference dataset is not present.
+To further emphasize this point, we have also taken another use-case of generative modeling for another class imbalance problem in section \ref{sec:CIFAR10} wherein a reference dataset is present.
 Please refer to section \ref{sec:results} for further analysis of the experimental results.
-However, we still report results on the metrics used by the original StyleGAN2 authors \cite{karras2020analyzing} including Frechet inception distance (FID), kernel inception distance (KID), inception score (IS), precision, and recall along with the perceptual path length (PPL) metric.
+However, we still report results on the metrics used by the original StyleGAN2 authors \cite{karras2020analyzing} including FID, KID, inception score (IS), precision, and recall along with the perceptual path length (PPL) metric.